Tutorial: Adding LSIF to many repositories

 lsif-go.campaign.yamlto specify the Sourcegraph search query that selects the desired repository set.

-Run the campaign to generate a list of all pull requests that will be created:
+Execute the batch spec to generate a list of all pull requests that will be created:

 # Use the values you set in your GitHub secrets for SRC_ENDPOINT and SRC_ACCESS_TOKEN.
-SRC_ENDPOINT= SRC_ACCESS_TOKEN= src campaigns preview -f lsif-go.campaign.yaml
+SRC_ENDPOINT= SRC_ACCESS_TOKEN= src batch preview -f lsif-go.campaign.yaml

-This will create a campaign preview in Sourcegraph.
+This will create a batch change preview in Sourcegraph.
 Navigate to the URL printed in the terminal to preview all the pull requests that will be created.